JingzeTian/JingzeTian.github.io/content/project/undergraduate-thesis-platform/index.md

 ---
-title: Undergraduation Design:Ergonomics Experimental Platform used for the Evaluation of Eye-Controlled Interfaces
+title: 'Undergraduate Thesis: An Ergonomics Experimental Platform for Evaluating Eye-Controlled Interfaces'
 summary: Develop an experimental platform using Unity and C#, and recruit 20 participants to conduct an ergonomic experiment through this platform.
 tags:
   - Research